thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 ### Exercise

-Take a few moments to diagram how a RESTful, database-driven HTTP server works.
+Take a few moments to diagram how a RESTful, database-driven, HTTP server works.

 Once you've satisfied, turn to a neighbor and explain how information flows throw the system.

-## Why is a RESTful, database-driven HTTP server is useful?
+## Why is a RESTful, database-driven, HTTP server is useful?

 - separation of concerns
 - follows the principle of least surprise
 - great way to organize data, relationships, processes
 - process are independently scalable and replaceable

-## How do you use Express and Knex to build a RESTful, database-driven HTTP server?
+## How do you use Express and Knex to build a RESTful, database-driven, HTTP server?

 Here's an entity relationship diagram representing the data model the HTTP server will need to manage.